 As I have gotten older I’ve sought out new PYO experiences and happily travelled further to get them – there are so many farms with various offerings across the UK we can try now.
 Aside from the obvious raspberries, strawberries and blackcurrants, there are also orchards and hen coups at some establishments, so we’re spoilt for choice.

 Once you’ve found your farm it’s always good to phone ahead or check their website (if they have one) just to check they’re open and find out details of what PYO they have.
 Even if the weather is fine, don’t wear your best clothes (stains continue to happen even now I’m older) and bring a little basket to transport your spoils home – if they make it off the farm!

 One of my favourite places for fruit picking has to be Clive’s Fruit Farm in Worcestershire.
 You can easily while away a day in Upton Upon Severn near the Malvern Hills on a summer or autumn day… they’re on Jamie’s Great Britain App too!

 So what to do with your berry delights when you get them home?
 Apart from gorging myself, my Mum would always make a big summer berry jelly with the fruit suspended in an elderflower pyramid.
 I couldn’t help but work away at it over a day or two.
 It was basically a massive version of these summer fruit jellies from Jamie.

 If that isn’t your bag then have a go at these PYO-inspired recipes…

-This Italian blackberry tart is a winner and can be made with any berries.
+This quick berry tart is a winner and can be made with any berries.

 For something a little more adult and for a great party drink try this Strawberry martini.